prevwong/craft.js/packages/docs/docs/api/Element.md

-  ["id", "String", "Required if the &lt;Node /&gt; is being created inside a User Component"], ["canvas", "boolean", "If true, a Canvas Node will be created."], ["custom", "Record<string, any>", "Sets the Node's custom properties"], ["parseChildren", "boolean", "If true, a Node will be created for each child React element.
-By default, this is set to true."], ["...elementProps", "Object", "The props of the element specified in 'is'"], ]} />
+  ["id", "String", "Required if the &lt;Node /&gt; is being created inside a User Component"], ["canvas", "boolean", "If true, a Canvas Node will be created."], ["custom", "Record<string, any>", "Sets the Node's custom properties"], ["hidden", "boolean", "Sets the Node's hidden property.
+If true, this will hide the Node"], ["...elementProps", "Object", "The props of the element specified in 'is'"], ]} />